 Kimberley, the capital city of the Northern Cape province, is in the Sol Plaatje Municipality of the Frances Baard District.
-It has a population of just over 210,000 people.
-A prosperous, thriving city, Kimberley is worthy of the title ‘Diamond Capital of the world’.
+It has a population of just over 225,000 people.
+A quiet yet thriving city, Kimberley is worthy of the title ‘Diamond Capital of the world’.
 Lacking the furious pace of South Africa’s larger urban giants, the Victorian & Edwardian grandeur of stately buildings complement the more modern buildings which often tower over them.

 Galeshewe, the main township that adjoins Kimberley, was originally built under the colonial laws to house the area's African population and is still largely populated by African people.
 The township's existence dates from 1871 and for many years it was known as Number Two Location, until 1952 when it was named after Chief Galeshewe of the Batlhaping tribe.
 He was an important figure to the local African population and spent many years in jail after he rebelled against the Cape Colony Government several times to protect his people.

 Kimberley was the home of South Africa's first stock exchange.
 Situated in Ebden Street, it was officially opened on 2 February 1881 by mayor Moses Cornwall.
 The exchange quickly became too small for all the business which was being conducted there.
 In December 1882 the exchange was gutted by fire and the offices moved to the Craven Hotel as a temporary solution.
 The architect Robert Day designed a new exchange which opened on the corner of Christian and Church Streets.
 The boom was short-lived and by the time the building was completed very few transactions were taking place.
 The exchange finally ceased operations in March 1894 and the company was liquidated in 1903.
 The building was used as a town hall in 1898, during the siege it housed displaced persons, later it was used by the Ohlsson’s Brewery until it was demolished in the 1950s.